mengshuos/tp/docs/UserGuide.md

 ### Create Group: `group/create`

-Creates a new group with a specified name.
+Creates a new group with a specified name, can be used to organise students into different tutorial groups or classes.

-Format:

-`group/create g/GROUP_NAME`
+Format: `group/create g/GROUP_NAME`

 >* `GROUP_NAME` refers to the name you wish to assign to the group.
->* `GROUP_NAME` is case-insensitive and acceptable characters are alphanumeric.​
+>* `GROUP_NAME` is case-insensitive and acceptable characters are alphanumeric, hyphens (-), underscores (_), and slashes (/).
->* `GROUP_NAME` has a maximum length of 100 characters.​
+>* `GROUP_NAME` has a maximum length of 100 characters.
 >* Spaces are not allowed.

 --------------------------------------------------------------------------------------------------------------------
 ### Delete Group: `group/delete`

-Deletes an existing group and removes all group assignments from associated contacts.
+Deletes an existing group and removes all group assignments from associated contacts, useful for cleaning up unused or past groups.

-Format:

-`group/delete g/GROUP_NAME`
+Format: `group/delete g/GROUP_NAME`

 --------------------------------------------------------------------------------------------------------------------
 ### List Groups: `group/list`

-Displays all existing groups.
+Displays all existing groups, allowing you to see all the groups you are managing.

-Format:

-`group/list`
+Format: `group/list`

 --------------------------------------------------------------------------------------------------------------------
 ### Assign Group: `group/assign`

-Assigns a group to one or more existing contacts.
+Assigns a group to one or more existing students, useful for organizing students into their respective tutorial groups or classes.

 Format: `group/assign INDEX [MORE_INDEXES...] g/GROUP_NAME`

 #### Notes:
-> * The indices refer to the index numbers shown in the displayed person list.
+> * The indices refer to the index numbers shown in the displayed student list.
-> * The indices **must be positive integers** 1, 2, 3, …​
+> * The indices **must be positive integers** 1, 2, 3, ...
 > * Only one group can be assigned in each command.
 > * If the specified group does not exist, EduTrack will prompt you to create it first using `group/create.`

 #### Examples:
-> * `group/assign 1 g/CS2103T` assigns the group `CS2103T` to the 1st person in the list.
+> * `group/assign 1 g/CS2103T` assigns the group `CS2103T` to the 1st student in the list.
-> * `group/assign 2 3 5 g/CS2040S` assigns the group `CS2040S` to the 2nd, 3rd, and 5th persons in the list.
+> * `group/assign 2 3 5 g/CS2040S` assigns the group `CS2040S` to the 2nd, 3rd, and 5th students in the list.

 --------------------------------------------------------------------------------------------------------------------
 ### Unassign Group: `group/unassign`

-Removes a group from one or more contacts.
+Removes a group from one or more students, useful for updating group memberships when students change groups or leave the class.

-Format: `group/unassign INDEX [MORE_INDEXES...] g/GROUP_NAME`
+Format: `group/unassign INDEX [MORE_INDEXES]... g/GROUP_NAME`

 #### Notes:
-> * The indices refer to the index numbers shown in the displayed person list.
+> * The indices refer to the index numbers shown in the displayed student list.
-> * The indices **must be positive integers** 1, 2, 3, …​
+> * The indices **must be positive integers** 1, 2, 3, ...
 > * Only one group can be unassigned in each command.
 > * The specified group must exist in the system.

 #### Examples:
-> * `group/unassign 1 g/CS2103T` removes the group `CS2103T` from the 1st person in the list.
+> * `group/unassign 1 g/CS2103T` removes the group `CS2103T` from the 1st student in the list.
-> * `group/unassign 2 3 g/CS2040S` removes the group `CS2040S` from the 2nd and 3rd persons in the list.
+> * `group/unassign 2 3 g/CS2040S` removes the group `CS2040S` from the 2nd and 3rd students in the list.

 --------------------------------------------------------------------------------------------------------------------

 ### Create Tag: `tag/create`

-Creates a new tag with a specified name.
+Creates a new tag with a specified name, useful for categorising students based on specific attributes or needs.

 Format: `tag/create t/TAG_NAME`

 #### Notes:
 >* `TAG_NAME` refers to the name you wish to assign to the tag.
 >* `TAG_NAME` is case-insensitive and acceptable characters are alphanumeric, hyphens (-), underscores (_), and slashes (/).
->* `TAG_NAME` has a maximum length of 100 characters.​
+>* `TAG_NAME` has a maximum length of 100 characters.
 >* Spaces are not allowed.

 --------------------------------------------------------------------------------------------------------------------
 ### Delete Tag: `tag/delete`

-Deletes an existing tag and removes all tag assignments from associated contacts.
+Deletes an existing tag and removes all tag assignments from associated students.

 Format: `tag/delete t/TAG_NAME`